tmac1973/pulsemon/readme.md

 get selected as "active".
 This tool solves the problem.

 <h1> How? </h1>
-The way pulsemon works is it looks for changes to the devices on the usb bus using the pyudev module.
+The utility monitors the usb bus using the pyudev module.
 If it sees a change then it enumerates the pulseaudio devices and compares them against what you have set as the "preferred" device.
 If it finds a match then it goes to work.

 This utility saves its settings in ~/.pulsmonrc so it should reliably remember state between runs.
 Set it to start at login and you should be good to go (I think.)

 <h1> Future? </h1>
-I could probably change it to monitor pulseaudio directly instead of the usb bus though pyudev but that's for another day.
+I could probably change it to monitor pulseaudio directly for changes instead of monitoring the usb bus through pyudev but that's for another day.

 Hope this helps someone out.

 <h1> Install? </h1>